WorkCover

 A Government Submission

-When you have an WorkCover Accident and Illness Insurance policy, it's important to declare your wage and renumeration details at the end of each policy period.
-This step is crucial because it helps WorkCover Queensland calculate a premium that's both fair and accurate for your business, making sure you're paying the right amount based on your actual wages.
-It's a record keeping requirement that all Policy Holders are responsible of providing.
+When you have an WorkCover Accident and Illness policy, it’s important to declare your wage and renumeration details at the end of each policy period.
+This step is crucial because it helps WorkCover calculate a premium that’s both fair and accurate for your business, making sure you’re paying the right amount based on your actual wages.
+It’s a record keeping requirement that all Policy Holders are responsible of providing.
 Employers Comp takes this headache away so you can focus on your business.

 Phoenix Hotel